lautomator/udacity-fe-nano/P5/readme.md

 ```
 The data for these keys in not in version control.

-### Working Locally
+### Testing Environment
-You can use the sample data called `test-data.js` while working locally or without an internet connection.
+You can use the sample data called `test-data.js` if you don't want to keep hitting the API everytime you refresh.
 You will need to set the following variable in `main.js` called `local` to **true** to enable this feature.
+An internet connection is still required for the Google Maps API to render.

 ```
     local: true // set to true for development